 Cue the naysayer!
 “Coffey, don’t be daft.
 We can’t abstain from eating, so your drug addict parallel is useless.”

 The challenge is to bring an addicted, imbalanced body back to rights.
-How does a bright person who loves and wants the best for themself treat addiction?
+How does a bright person who loves and wants the best for themselves treat addiction?
 Abstinence.
-If you’re not too far gone, you may be able to re-incorporate some or all of these foods slowly and mindfully, but that’ll be after you’ve reached your body’s happy place, not before.
+If you’re not too far gone you may be able to re-incorporate some or all of these foods slowly and mindfully, but that’ll be after you’ve reached your body’s happy place, not before.

 Let’s trust what our bodies are telling us.
-If we experience the phenomenon of deep craving when we eat certain foods, there’s a stronger choice we can make.
+If we experience the phenomena of deep craving when we eat certain foods, there’s a stronger choice we can make.

 For those with addictive tendencies, for those who’ve crossed the line with certain foods, abstinence can equal freedom.